Unlocking Intrinsic Value: Analysis of Visa Inc

 Discounted Free Cash Flow Model

 GuruFocus also provides the calculation using the traditional approach of free cash flow.
-Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $325.62.
-This valuation indicates that the Visa Inc is modestly undervalued, accompanied by a margin of safety of 18.87%.
+Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $295.72.
+This valuation indicates that the Visa Inc is fair valued, accompanied by a margin of safety of 8.39%.
 You can always switch to using Free Cash Flow per Share to calculate the real DCF model on our DCF calculator page.

 The Bottom Line